danhtrinhdevelopermay/BackendMXH/replit.md

   - **Media Storage**: Cloudinary for cloud-based storage of images and videos.
 Media dimensions (width/height) are captured from Cloudinary on upload and stored in database for aspect ratio calculations.
   - **Privacy & Visibility**: Posts support `public` and `friends` privacy settings.
   - **Anti-Spindown System**: Automatic keep-alive mechanism for Render.com deployment.
-  - **Multi-Database System**: Supports unlimited PostgreSQL databases for redundancy and scalability.
-Admin panel at `/database-control` allows:
-    - **Dynamic Database Management**: Add new databases with connection strings, automatically push schema from primary database
-    - **Flexible Write Target**: Switch write operations to any database (primary, secondary, or custom-added databases)
-    - **Unified Read Operations**: All reads query ALL connected databases and automatically merge/deduplicate results
-    - **Auto Schema Sync**: Push schema from primary to new databases with one click, ensuring compatibility
-    - **Automatic Failover**: If write target fails, automatically switches to available database
-    - **Persistent Config**: Additional databases saved to `database-config.json` and auto-loaded on restart
-    - Database status tracked in real-time showing which database is actively writing and all available databases
+  - **Dual Database System**: Supports primary and secondary PostgreSQL databases for redundancy.
+Writes go to primary with failover to secondary.
+Reads query both databases and merge results, ensuring data consistency and availability.
   - **Auto-Reaction System**: Automated service that adds gradual, natural reactions from 100 fake Vietnamese accounts to new posts.
 Reactions are distributed realistically (Like 40%, Love 30%, Haha 15%, Wow 10%, Sad 5%) with timing between 5 seconds to 3 minutes.
 Service runs in background and checks for new posts every 10 seconds.
   - **WebRTC Signaling**: Socket.IO server handles WebRTC signaling for voice calls, relaying SDP offers/answers and ICE candidates between call participants.
-  - **APK Version Management**: Admin interface at `/apk-manager` for managing APK versions using download URLs.
-Supports version codes, release notes, and force updates.
-Mobile app checks version on startup and auto-downloads/installs updates from provided URLs.
+  - **APK Version Management**: Admin interface at `/apk-manager` for uploading new APK versions with version codes and release notes.
+Mobile app checks version on startup and auto-downloads/installs updates.
+Supports force updates and stores APK files in `/uploads/apk/` directory.

 ### Web Platform Architecture
 A separate web version is created from the mobile codebase using Expo Web (React Native Web).